Let’s face it — real people are very attractive people.

 I suggest that you hold off from disclosing grotty stuff until you’ve developed a good rapport and allowed a trusting relationship to develop :).

-- Be present, in the moment, with the other person
+- Being present, in the moment, with the other person

 Being non-judgemental is a crucial part of authenticity.